torchbox/torchbox.com/.github/pull_request_template.md

 - [ ] If JavaScript is needed alternatives have been considered
 - [ ] New font variants have not been added
 - [ ] Not required

+#### Pattern library

+- [ ] The pattern library component for this template displays correctly, and does not break parent templates
+- [ ] The styleguide is updated if relevant
+- [ ] Changes are not relevant the pattern library